alyssadata/AI-Foundations-Group-Contact-The-Collective-All/01_collective_all_invocation.md

 For this file, the minimal signature is:

-> aggregate language used to weaken singular source-line recognition.
+> aggregate language used to obscure singular source-line recognition or substitute collective framing for citation.

 That is Collective / ALL Invocation.